alan-roe/task-tiler/task-tiler-slint/README.md

 - [ ]   Instructions for linking with Logseq

 ## Building from source
+#### Desktop
 To run the desktop client use `cargo run --features desktop`

+#### Web
 To build a wasm package and launch a server use `cargo run --target wasm32-unknown-unknown --features web --release` I use the `--release` flag because the debug build runs very slowly.

-It uses [wasm-server-runner](https://github.com/jakobhellermann/wasm-server-runner) as the runner.
+The runner in use is [wasm-server-runner](https://github.com/jakobhellermann/wasm-server-runner), with some environment variables specified in the [config.toml](.cargo/config.toml) specifying the [index.html](./index.html) (based on wasm-server-runner default with a canvas element for slint to access) and the address.